polarfire-soc/hart-software-services/README.md

 The build is configured using the Kconfig system of selecting build options.

-Due to potential licensing issues, the Hart Software Services do not include Kconfig parsing infrastructure directly.
-Instead, install [Kconfiglib](https://github.com/ulfalizer/Kconfiglib) - available at [https://github.com/ulfalizer/Kconfiglib](https://github.com/ulfalizer/Kconfiglib).
+The Hart Software Services includes the Kconfig parsing infrastructure directly as a third-party tool invoked by the build system.

 Both Linux and Windows are supported by Kconfiglib.
-Kconfiglib is easily installed with pip from the Linux command line:

-    $ pip install kconfiglib

 The HSS supports a number of board targets - currently including PolarFireSoC-based boards (mpfs-icicle-kit-es), and SiFive FU540-based boards (lc-mpfs and mpfs).

 Once Kconfiglib is installed,  you can enter an interactive selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):